fehmi/simply.js/docs/style.md

 # Style

-The `<style>` tag of a component is processed by Simply.js' own style engine, which extends plain CSS with reactive values and conditions:
+The `<style>` tag of a component is processed by simply.js' own style engine, which extends plain CSS with reactive values and conditions:

 - **Dynamic variables** — inject reactive values with `var(data.color)`, `var(state.deg)` or any expression.
 - **Conditions** — toggle rule blocks with `&cond:[if="..." ]`, `&cond:[elsif="..." ]` and `&cond:[else]`.

 Everything else behaves like standard CSS, including native custom properties such as `var(--my-token)`.

-?> By default components render **without** Shadow DOM, so `:host` only works when the `isolated` attribute is present.
+?> By default components render **with** Shadow DOM, so `:host` works out of the box.
+Add `light` to render in the light DOM.
 See [Scope & Encapsulation](docs/style-scope.md).

 ## A Simple Example